 Separate facts and judgements¶

-Strive to separate facts from judgements clearly, in your reviews, and in general ;) If there is a calculation mistake, or a missing technical detail, a claim of novelty for something that was already proposed, etc., that's a fact and you can state it bluntly.
+Strive to separate facts from judgements clearly, in your reviews, and in your work in general 😉 If there is a calculation mistake, or a missing technical detail, a claim of novelty for something that was already proposed, etc., that's a fact and you can state it bluntly.
 If on the other hand you don't see the benefit of the approach, or you disagree with the authors on some foreseen consequences, etc., that's a judgement (a fact about your beliefs, not a fact about the work) and it's best to own it by writing it down as "I/this reviewer believes..." or "I/this reviewer disagrees with the authors regarding...".

 Judgements in reviews are totally fine.
 They are not the ground upon which a work should be evaluated, yet they are part of the scientific conversation between peers (and can be useful feedback for the authors).
 Don't discard your opinions, especially if you are early in your career and unsure about them: your input is valuable, that's why you were asked for a review!
 Keep the tone friendly and constructive, and also keep in mind that some things like novelty are delicate to judge because of hindsight bias.